AxaFrance/oidc-client/packages/react-oidc/README.md

 ### Application startup

-The library is router agnostic and use native History API.
+The library is router agnostic and will use native History API.

 The default routes used internally :